brendanzab/language-garden/compile-sdf/README.md

 copied into [Shadertoy](https://www.shadertoy.com).
 The resulting GLSL code can be currently seen [in the CLI tests](./tests.t).

+The resulting DSL is clunkier than I’d like.
+This is due to OCaml’s odd approach to custom operators (which don’t allow for custom precedences), and lack of implicit overloading.
+Still, I think it’s an interesting proof-of-concept!

 # Resources

 - [The Book of Shaders](https://thebookofshaders.com/)